-UXD Focus: Dan Eckels on User Experience Design
+UXD Focus: Dan Eckles on User Experience Design

 As more consumer-facing brands look for ways to keep their current customers while implementing measures to help attract new ones, creating a positive user experience has been at the forefront of any new initiatives.
 Unfortunately, unless something goes wrong, the importance of the user experience goes unnoticed.